amidevtech/optional.js/README.md

 # optional.js
-Makes code `undefined`/`null` safe!
-Wrapper for `undefined` and `null` values in JavaScript which fixes problems with handling this values.
+Makes TypeScript/JavaScript code `undefined`/`null` safe!
+Optional.js is a wrapper for `undefined` and `null` values in TypeScript/JavaScript which fixes problems with handling this values.

 # Reasons to use optional.js